Evolutionary Retrofitting: Introduction

 \section{Introduction}

 {\em Retrofitting is the addition of new technology or features to older systems} \citep{douglas:06,dawson:07,dixon:13}.
-Retrofitting is routinely used in industry, e.g., in the building sector to adapt old buildings to new needs or new regulations.
-When it comes to machine learning models, the term is mainly used in natural language processing~(NLP) since the seminal work of \citet{retrofitting2015}, who modify the word vector representation to take into account some semantic knowledge.
-This is done in a {\em post hoc} way, \ie{} without retraining the whole network.
+Retrofitting is routinely used in industry, e.g., in the building sector, to adapt old buildings to new needs or new regulations.
+When it comes to machine learning models, the term is mainly used in natural language processing~(NLP) since the seminal work of \citet{retrofitting2015}, who modified the representation of the word vector to take into account some semantic knowledge.
+This is done in a {\em post hoc} way, \ie{} without retraining the whole network, though nevertheless requiring a differentiable auxiliary loss function (more in \cref{sec:retrofittingNLP}).

-Other examples of such retrofitting (though not using that term) are used for transfer learning, when only some of the last layers of a deep neural network that had been trained for a given task are fine-tuned to another one~\cite{oquab2023dinov2}.
-However, even though not involving the whole set of parameters~(\ie{} weights), such re-trainings use gradient descent and hence only work on differentiable losses.
+Other examples of such retrofitting (though not using that term) are used for transfer learning when only some of the last layers of a deep neural network that had been trained for a given task are fine-tuned for another one~\cite{oquab2023dinov2} (more in \cref{sec:fineTuning}).
+However, even though they do not involve the whole set of weights, such re-trainings use gradient descent and, therefore, only work with differentiable losses.

-More generally, though differentiable machine learning~(ML) has achieved significant successes, optimizing the hyperparameters of an ML pipeline (from algorithm selection to algorithm configuration) is particularly challenging, because the evaluation of a set of hyperparameters requires running a complete training cycle, or simply because the actual objective might not be differentiable.

-On the opposite, gradient-free (aka black-box) optimization offers two main advantages: it does not require the computation of the gradient, thus decreasing the computational cost; and it can handle non-differentiable cost function that are out-of-reach of gradient-based methods.
-And there are many situations where the actual goal of the ML model is better expressed as a non-differentiable metric, and the differentiable cost used for training with stochastic gradient descent~(SGD) approaches is only a proxy of such actual goal.
-Examples of such situation will be given in~\cref{sec:experiments}, like e.g., the number of kills in Doom video game~(\Cref{doomxp}).
+On the opposite, gradient-free (aka black-box) optimization offers two main advantages: it does not require the computation of the gradient, thus decreasing the computational cost and memory requirements; and it can handle non-differentiable functions that are out of reach of gradient-based methods.
+Indeed, there are many situations where the actual goal of the ML model is better expressed as a non-differentiable metric, and the differentiable metric used for training with stochastic gradient descent~(SGD) approaches is only a proxy of such an actual goal.
+Examples of such situations will be given in~\cref{sec:experiments}, like e.g., the number of kills in the Doom video game~(\Cref{doomxp}).